by Antero Alli

-How do you discern progress in this paratheatre work?
+How is progress discerned in this paratheatre work?

-The first stage involves cultivating enough internal receptivity -- via No-Form practice -- to detect and engage energy sources in the body itself.
+The first stage involves cultivating enough internal receptivity -- via No-Form practice -- to detect, engage and merge with energy sources in the body itself.
 Identification with these energies demands a conscious act of surrender to your own energy as a full-bodied immersive experience.
 The results can be chaotic, convulsive, ecstatic, and melodramatic without communicating anything beyond the catharis of self-expression.